PCSX2/pcsx2-net-www/article-backup/progressReports/markdown/298-q1-2021-progress-report.md

 [\#4010](https://github.com/PCSX2/pcsx2/pull/4010) Misc: Fix paths on macOS.
 By [TellowKrinkle](https://github.com/tellowkrinkle) .

-MacOS was using linux paths rather than wx\'s macOS-specific subclass, which doesn\'t match how the app is installed in macOS (all paths should be relative to the executable).
+MacOS was using linux paths rather than wx's macOS-specific subclass, which doesn't match how the app is installed in macOS (all paths should be relative to the executable).

 Also adds steps to copy missing resources into the app bundle.